chrisgrieser/chrisgrieser.github.io/docs/_posts/2021-12-20-comprehensive-academic-workflow.md

+---
+layout: default
-# Comprehensive Academic Workflow from Reading to Writing in Markdown
+title: Comprehensive Academic Workflow from Reading to Writing in Markdown
-*by Chris Grieser*

-Last update: 20.
-December 2021
+date: '2021-12-20 15:00:00 +0000'
+categories: academic-workflow
+---
+## Table of Contents

 <!-- toc -->